nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Displays a list of tasks based on keywords keywords and/or attributes such as status, start time, end time and priority.<br>
 Format: `find [KEYWORD]... [s/STATUS] [b/STARTTIME] [e/ENDTIME] [p/PRIORITY]`

-> * Displays the list of tasks matching the search parameters
+> * Displays the list of tasks matching the search parameters.
-> * `find` without parameters will display the help section for the command
+> * `find` without parameters will display the help section for the command.
-> * `find` requires minimal of one parameter
+> * `find` requires minimal of one parameter.
 > * `KEYWORD` can be a text segment from either name, note or tags.
 > * Specifying `STARTTIME` will show the tasks before the specified time and specifying `ENDTIME` will perform the same behaviour as the `STARTTIME`.